LISA Technology Package core assembly and inertial sensors

 This artist's impression illustrates the LISA Technology Package core assembly.

-The two gold cubes, enclosed in vacuum containers (shown here without the launch lock mechanism), are key to the LISA Pathfinder mission.
+The two gold cubes, enclosed in vacuum containers (shown here with the launch lock mechanism), are key to the LISA Pathfinder mission.
 Each of these electrode containers houses a gold-platinum test mass.
 LISA Pathfinder will monitor the two cubes as they enter free-fall motion using a high-precision laser interferometer.